Cocoa House

-Cocoa House, was completed in July 1964 and commissioned in July 1965.
-At a height of 105 metres, it was the first skyscraper in West Africa. and was, from 1965 to 1979, the tallest building in Nigeria.
+Cocoa House is a skyscraper in Nigeria.
+It was completed in July 1964 and commissioned in July 1965, by the government of Western Region, headed by Chief Samuel Ladoke Akintola.
+At a height of 105 metres, it was the first skyscraper in West Africa, and was, from 1965 to 1979, the tallest building in Nigeria.

 It is located in Dugbe, a major commercial area in Ibadan, Oyo State, Nigeria.
 It was built from proceeds of agricultural commodities (e.g., Cocoa, Rubber, Timber) of the then Western State of Nigeria.